 Besides sump pumps, flood detection systems offer an added layer of protection to keep your basement and belongings dry.
 These devices are designed to detect the presence of water where it shouldn’t be, such as the basement floor, and then sound an alarm, alerting homeowners to potential flooding.

 Helpful hint: Place water sensors strategically throughout your home, particularly in areas prone to water damage, like near washing machines, dishwashers, water heaters, and of course, in the basement.
 It’s an affordable and effective way to stay ahead of potential water disasters, giving you precious time to react and prevent severe water damage.

 Inspect the Foundation of Your Home

-Many flooding problems can begin at the foundation of your home.
-Take some time this spring season to carefully inspect the exterior of your foundation as well as your basement walls and floors.
+Many flooding problems begin at the foundation of your home.
+Take some time this summer to carefully inspect the exterior of your foundation as well as your basement walls and floors.
 Also, check around doors and utility penetrations.
 If you find any cracks throughout these spaces, you should fill them with an epoxy solution to seal them up.
 By having a solid foundation, there is less opportunity for serious water damage.